 The graphic below shows the CPU utilization for a Checkmk-Server before and after changing from Nagios to the CMC.
 This graphic has been kindly provided by the company DFi Service SA.
-They monitored at this moment 1,205 hosts and 13,555 services on a server with 10 cores.
+At this point in time they were monitoring 1,205 hosts and 13,555 services on a server with 10 cores.

 Another project shows similar results.
-The following graphs show a restructuring of Nagios as the core on the CMC in an environment with 56,602 services on 2,230 monitored hosts on a virtual machine with two cores:
+The following graphs show a restructuring from a Nagios core to the CMC in an environment with 56,602 services on 2,230 monitored hosts on a virtual machine with two cores:

 The magnitude of the difference in an individual case naturally depends on many factors.
 In the above case a smaller instance that was not restructured runs on the same server.
 Without this the difference in consumption would be even more noticeable.